oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ~~~

 ### Transaction Context {#transaction-context}
 The Txn-Token SHOULD contain an `tctx` claim.
-The value of this claim is a JSON object that contains claims (wherein the value could itself be an object), which together assert the details that remain immutable through the Call Chain where this Txn-Token is used.
+The value of this claim is a JSON object that contains fields (wherein the value could itself be an object), which together assert the details that remain immutable through the Call Chain where this Txn-Token is used.

 Txn-Tokens are primarily used to assure identity and context for a transaction, and the content of this field is a critical part of that context.